kyokley/nix-demo/docs/flake.md

 ```

 Notes:
-This example has been truncated, the actual file is less than 433 lines
+This example has been truncated, the actual file is 433 lines

+Show actual file on cloudlab/scm

 ---